-In my career I’ve written three books, and my first book was in 1999, Healing Your Child, and then I wrote the seminar workbook and also the brain score book in 2010.
-And what I found out was because we were creating and discovering so many new things, these books became outdated pretty quickly after a few years.
-And I’d gone through all the publishing process, and it was a lot of work, and a lot of time, and I thought there had to be a better way.
+In my career, I’ve written three books, and my first book was in 1999, Healing Your Child, and then I wrote the Gillespie Approach Training workbook and also the brain score book in 2010.
+What I found out was because we were creating and discovering so many new things, these books became outdated pretty quickly after a few years.
+I’d gone through all the publishing process, and it was a lot of work, and a lot of time, and I thought there had to be a better way.
 So what I strongly felt was that instead of actually writing a fourth book, my fourth book would be on the internet, and it would be on my website.

-So if you go up to my home page, GillespieApproach.com, and go to the top line and you’ll see a little box there that says baby discoveries, and click on that, you’re going to see hundreds of posts there where we actually made the discoveries and things I found in babies and I have a few guests people that also made discoveries.
+So if you go up to my home page, GillespieApproach.com, and look for Articles in the menu bar, under this you’ll see hundreds of posts where we actually made the discoveries and things I found in babies and I have a few guests people that also made discoveries.
+You can sort articles by clicking the Babies button.
 So we have about 250 posts right now, but they’re just going to increase over time.
-And that is my new book.
+That is my new book.

 Gillespie Approach–Craniosacral Fascial Therapy Transformations: Baby with Distorted Head Experiences Massive, Rapid Improvement with Craniosacral Fascial Therapy Treatments

-The first story took place in Montana in the summer, August of 2012, and we were giving a seminar out there in Missoula and we give our three-day seminar and after that we had a three-day baby day training.
-And as it goes that first baby day I was at a table and I had four students with me, four students who had never touched an infant toddler and they were there to learn, and we had a really nice mom who brought her five-month-old, and his name is Corbin, to the class to be worked on.
-And you can read Corbin’s story on the newsletter section of my website, it’s the winter 2013, a segment.
-And if you click on Corbin’s story can read the whole story.
+The first story took place in Montana in the summer, August 2012, and we were giving a Gillespie Approach Training out there in Missoula, and we give our three-day Gillespie Approach Foundation Training and, after that, we had a three-day Gillespie Approach Infant Training.
+As it goes that first baby day I was at a table and I had four students with me, four students who had never touched an infant toddler and they were there to learn, and we had a really nice mom who brought her five-month-old, and his name is Corbin, to the training to be worked on.
+You can read Corbin’s story on the newsletter section of my website, it’s the winter 2013, a segment.
+You click on Corbin’s story and can read the whole story.

 But basically he had a very distorted head, a very twisted head, his head was wasn’t symmetrical at all.
-And his mother said he had a very tight twist in the neck and he couldn’t roll over at all and he had trouble crawling, and he had leg problems.
-And he just had trouble moving around.
+His mother said he had a very tight twist in the neck and he couldn’t roll over at all and he had trouble crawling, and he had leg problems.
+He just had trouble moving around.

-And she had spoken to one of her massage therapy friends in Montana, and the friend recommended, “Why don’t you go to the seminar and you could have free treatment with Dr. Gillespie and his staff?”
-And while I was thinking about it, and she really wanted to do that because someone had told her that her son would probably need a helmet to put over his head to straighten his head out.
+She had spoken to one of her massage therapy friends in Montana, and the friend recommended, “Why don’t you go to the Gillespie Approach Training, and you could have free treatment with Dr. Gillespie and his staff?”
+While I was thinking about it, and she really wanted to do that because someone had told her that her son would probably need a helmet to put over his head to straighten his head out.
 So the mother didn’t want to do the helmet, so she said let’s give this therapy a try.
-And she was expecting that maybe over a series of months that the head might start to realign a little bit, and that was basically her expectation.
+She was expecting that maybe over a series of months that the head might start to realign a little bit, and that was basically her expectation.

-And a little on the back story was that Corbin had never cried.
+A little on the back story was that Corbin had never cried.
 He only cried once or twice in his life.
-And so when we started the therapy he started getting angst and he started crying, and I looked at mom and we’re trying it, and we had some students giving her a hug and trying to comfort her.
+So when we started the therapy he started getting angst and he started crying, and I looked at mom and we’re trying it, and we had some students giving her a hug and trying to comfort her.
 But while I was feeling his head I could feel the bones all shift as the two students were doing therapy in the fascial web, the cranial structures were all moving.
-And I was like: “Wow, what’s this?
+I was like: “Wow, what’s this?
 This is different.”

-And when the session stopped we had to wait a little while for Corbin to stop crying and mom hugged him a little bit.
+When the session stopped, we had to wait a little while for Corbin to stop crying and mom hugged him a little bit.
 I had felt that the bones had shifted in his skull.
 But I didn’t say anything.
 So we do it again, we do the same technique again, and I got the two other new students—somebody doing the lower body, somebody doing the upper body, I’ll hold the head again like I’m just doing nothing, I’m supporting the head.
-And we get into that session, and again the cranial bones are all shifting, and it looks like they’re more symmetrical.
-And when we were done I was feeling his head, and it looked like a different head.
+We get into that session, and again the cranial bones are all shifting, and it looks like they’re more symmetrical.
+When we were done I was feeling his head, and it looked like a different head.
 It looked very much more symmetrical.
-And this was within 10 minutes.
+This was within 10 minutes.

-Now in the past I’ve seen heads change shape, but I usually see the child every week, every other week.
-And you might see that over a period of a month or two.
+Now in the past, I’ve seen heads change shape, but I usually see the child every week, every other week.
+You might see that over a period of a month or two.
 But I’d never seen anything like this in 10 minutes.

 So we really didn’t say anything.
-And the mother, Corbin was crying and the mother gave him a hug and she left.
-And we got an email or a text a little bit later that day, she had taken him out to the car and she looked at his head and she said, “Gee, his head looks different.”
-And she felt his head and she said his head is more symmetrical.
+The mother, Corbin was crying and the mother gave him a hug and she left.
+We got an email or a text a little bit later that day, she had taken him out to the car and she looked at his head and she said, “Gee, his head looks different.”
+She felt his head and she said his head is more symmetrical.
 She said, “That can’t be,” because the head is a solid structure, it just doesn’t move like that.
 It just can’t do that.
 But she kept feeling, and she was out in her car for 15 minutes just looking at him and just trying to figure out what the heck happened inside.
-And his head did change positions.
+His head did change positions.

 Basically the bottom line is his stiff neck freed up so he could twist his head and he rolled over that day and he started crawling and he started moving.
 He started moving.
-And basically he was tight, his whole cranial sacral fascial system was tight, and we loosened it, we helped to loosen up over a period of three sessions over the morning classes.
+Basically, he was tight, his whole craniosacral fascial system was tight, and we loosened it, we helped to loosen up over a period of three morning sessions over the course of the training.

 I was taught with the chiropractors doing cranial in the 1970s, I was taught with the cranial osteopathy in the 1970s and early 1980s, that we had to do cranial, and I found out that you really don’t have to do that, at least in some cases.
 I was just amazed that I was in the same mindset that the head is kind of a solid structure, but even at a five-month-old everything started to move and shift and it was just a real eye-opener for me and for all the students.